ethz-asl/mav_active_3d_planning/unreal_cv_ros/README.md

 * **display_monitor** of type `std_srvs.srv/Empty`.
 Print the current monitoring measurements to console.
 Only available if monitor is true.

-# Setting up Unreal
+# Working with Unreal

 ## Unrealcv Plugin Setup
 ### Standard Plugin
 For the modes `test` and `standard` the default unrealcv plugin is sufficient.
-Install it to the project or engine as suggested on their [website](http://docs.unrealcv.org/en/master/plugin/install.html).
-This repo was tested on unrealcv v0.3.10.
+Install it to the project or engine as suggested on [their website](http://docs.unrealcv.org/en/master/plugin/install.html).

 ### Adding the 'vget /uecvros/full' command
 This additional command is required to operate in`fast` mode.
-* **Compiled Plugin** TODO: We can make this available somewhere I think.
+* **Compiled Plugin** The compiled plugin can be downloaded from the [data repository](#Data-Repository).

 * **Compile it yourself**  To compile the plugin, first create an unreal engine development environment as is explained [here](http://docs.unrealcv.org/en/master/plugin/develop.html).
 Then change the source code of the unrealcv plugin in your project (eg. `UnrealProjects/playground/Plugins/UnrealCV/Source/UnrealCV/Private/Commands`) to include the new command:
   - In `CameraHandler.h` add the command declaration